networknt/light-doc/content/tutorial/rest/swagger/database/generation.md

 mvn clean install -DskipTests
 ```

-For this demo, I am going to generate the code into light-example-4j/rest/swagger/database/generated
-folder so that users can check the code later on from this repo.
+For this demo, I am going to generate the code into light-example-4j/rest/swagger/database/generated folder so that users can check the code later on from this repository.

-Let's checkout the light-example-4j repo and backup the existing database project.
-You can later
-compare your working folder with the .bak folder to see any difference.
+Let's check out the light-example-4j repository and back up the existing database project.
+You can later compare your working folder with the .bak folder to see any difference.

 ```
 cd ~/networknt